An Ancient Stacked Pancake Solution to Mean Curvature Flow: Introduction

-Our solution is interesting for a number of reasons.
-Most basically, it gives a new example of an ancient solution trapped in a slab and seems to be the first example of a non-convex compactly embedded one -- as such it shows that Theorem 1.2 in \cite{blt_pancakes} fails without the convexity hypothesis, at least when $n\ge 3$.
-In fact we expect that similar constructions can be made without the vertical reflection symmetry, suggesting that Conjecture 9.8 in \cite{blt_poly} should fail without the convexity hypothesis.
-Another motivation comes from the following result: in \cite{chini_moller}, Chini and M{\o}ller showed that the convex hull of the spacetime track of an immersed mean curvature flow in $\mathbb{R}^{n+1}$ must either be all of $\mathbb{R}^{n+1}$ (that is, entire), a slab (collapsed), or a halfspace $\mathbb{R}_{+}^{n+1}$.
+Another motivation comes from the following result: in \cite{chini_moller}, Chini and M{\o}ller showed that the convex hull of the spacetime track of a properly immersed mean curvature flow in $\mathbb{R}^{n+1}$ must either be all of $\mathbb{R}^{n+1}$ (that is, entire), a slab (collapsed), or a halfspace $\mathbb{R}_{+}^{n+1}$.
 In particular, the convex hull may not be a wedge.
 There is the question, of course, of whether or not this result is sharp.
 Currently, the only example of an ancient flow corresponding to a halfspace above, due to John Man Shun Ma in \cite{ma_immersed_halfspace}, is an immersed curve shortening flow.
-A natural question is if our construction can be in some sense iterated to produce more (embedded) examples of ancient flows whose convex hulls sweep out a halfspace, corresponding to an infinitely tall stack of ancient pancakes.
-Indeed it seems possible that one can extend our construction, perhaps by introducing more parameters in the continuity argument below, to a stacking of $2 < k < \infty$ pancakes which, importantly in some steps of our construction, would still be compact flows.
-Supposing this is achievable by taking a limit of these ancient solutions as $k \to \infty$ it seems probable that one could obtain a smoothly embedded ancient flow of $\mathbb{R}^{n+1}$ whose convex hull sweeps out exactly a halfspace in all dimensions $n \geq 3$.
-The main issue with this second step seems to be that our mechanism to prove regularity would need to be adapted to a suitable family of non-compact flows, or one would need to prove appropriate curvature bounds for the ancient solutions which are independent of $k$.
+A natural question is if our construction can be in some sense iterated to produce more (embedded) examples of ancient flows whose convex hulls sweep out a halfspace, corresponding to what we'll refer to as a "half-infinite" stack of ancient pancakes.
+Because of its relevance we highlight it, stated optimistically: \begin{conj} For each $n \geq 3$, there exists an ancient solution $M^n_t \subset \R^{n+1}$ whose convex hull sweeps out a halfspace corresponding to a half-infinite stack of pancakes. \end{conj}

+In the context of our methods what seems to be the most obvious idea towards showing this is to first try to directly extend our construction to a stacking of $2 < k < \infty$ pancakes, perhaps using induction at the step of creating the old-but-not-ancient approximating solutions (see section \ref{old_not_ancient_construction}).
+Supposing such a construction can be carried out, by taking a limit of these ancient solutions as $k \to \infty$ it seems probable, given the estimates one has at hand, that one could obtain a smoothly embedded ancient flow of $\mathbb{R}^{n+1}$ whose convex hull sweeps out exactly a halfspace in all dimensions $n \geq 3$ as long as one has uniform $C^0$ bounds on the profile curves (as graphs over the axis of rotation) at any given time.